Js41637/Steam-PICS-Monitor/README.md

-# SteamDB-Monitor
+# Steam-PICS-Monitor
-Monitors Steam for changelist updates and posts them to a slack channel
+Monitors the Steam PICS for changelist updates and posts them to a slack channel

 ## Installation
 #### Install the required package dependencies